 A mechanism of effective communication is integral to human existence.
-An essential aspect of a functional communication scheme among a rational human population involves an efficient, unambiguous, adaptive, and coherent apparatus to convey one's goal to others.
-Such an effective macro characteristic can emerge in a finite population through incremental learning via trial and error at the individual (micro) level, with nearly consistent individual learning faculty and experience across the population.
-In this paper, we study minimal yet pertinent aspects of glossogenetics, specifically primal human communication mechanisms, through computational modeling.
-In particular, we model the process as a language game within the fabric of a decentralized, multi-agent deep reinforcement learning setting, where the agents with local learning and neural cognitive faculties interact through a series of dialogues.
-Our model seeks to achieve the principle of least effort and overcome the poverty of stimulus among homogeneous agents through mirror networks.
-In our examinations, we observe the emergence of successful and efficient communication among static and dynamic agent populations through consistent learning.
+An essential aspect of a functional communication scheme among a rational human population involves an efficient, adaptive, and coherent apparatus to convey one's goal to others.
+Such an effective macro characteristic can emerge in a finite population through adaptive learning via trial and error at the individual (micro) level, with nearly consistent individual learning faculty and experience across the population.
+In this paper, we study and hypothesize pertinent aspects of glossogenetics, specifically primal human communication mechanisms, through computational modeling.
+In particular, we model the process as a language "guessing" game within the fabric of a decentralized, multi-agent deep reinforcement learning setting, where the agents with local learning and neural cognitive faculties interact through a series of dialogues.
+Our homogeneous agents seek to achieve the principle of least effort and overcome the poverty of stimulus through efficient concept selection, guided feedback and mirror learning.
+In our examinations, we observe the emergence of successful and structured communication among static and dynamic agent populations through guided, reinforced and continual learning.